opentok/opentok-ios-sdk-samples-swift/Basic-Video-Renderer/README.md

    section of the main README file for this repository.

    Among other things, you need to set values for the `kApiKey`, `kSessionId`, and `kToken` constants.
-See [Obtaining OpenTok Credentials](../README.md#obtaining-opentok-credentials) in the main README file for the repository.
+See [Obtaining Credentials](../README.md#obtaining-opentok-credentials) in the main README file for the repository.

-2. When you run the application, it connects to an OpenTok session and publishes an audio-video stream from your device to the session.
+2. When you run the application, it connects to a session and publishes an audio-video stream from your device to the session.

 3. Run the app on a second client.
 You can do this by deploying the app to an